-Two people were killed and dozens injured on Saturday when clashes erupted between police and supporters of influential cleric Tahirul Qadri in the city and other parts of Pakistan`s Punjab province.
+Two people were killed and dozens injured today when clashes erupted between police and supporters of influential cleric Tahirul Qadri in the city and other parts of Pakistan`s Punjab province.

 The police have so far reportedly arrested over 5,000 activists of Qadri`s Pakistan Awami Tahreek party (PAT) from across the province.

 Two PAT workers were killed in Bhakkar district, some 400 kilometres from Lahore, in clashes when the police stopped a caravan of 70 buses of party workers.

 "Police first resorted to tear gas and baton to disperse our party workers then it opened fire on them, leaving two dead and six seriously injured," PAT spokesman Qazi Faiz said.

 Qadri`s supporters also set a police station on fire in Qauidabad in Khushab district, some 300 kms from Lahore.

 They also clashed with police in Dipalpur in Okara district, 200 kms from here, that left over a dozen injured.